-When it comes to chronic diseases, the Big 3 are heart disease, cancer, and type 2 diabetes.
+When it comes to chronic diseases, the “Big 3” are heart disease, cancer, and type 2 diabetes.
 Heart disease is the number one killer in the US, with cancer a close second.
 Diabetes numbers are increasing at an alarming rate.

-It is easier to picture this if you visual the amount of BMAL1 rising and falling like a sine wave:
+It is easier to picture this if you visualize the amount of BMAL1 rising and falling like a sine wave: